tonethar/IGME-230-GDD-Spring-2018/notes/weekly-notes.md

 - Review [php-3.md](php-3.md) - be sure to demo all of the associative array code and the `$_SERVER` example
 - Review [php-4.md](php-4.md)
     - demo [php-mail-1.php](php-mail-1.php)
-    - demo how form variables are passed based on the name of the field - change the form method to GET so that the variables are visible
+    - demo [php-mail-2.php](php-mail-2.php), and how form variables are passed based on the name of the field - change the form method to GET so that the variables are visible
     - the students can do the rest of this chapter on their own
 - Demo the completed version of [php-4-HW.php](php-4-HW.php) and the two [HW-php-fact-of-the-day.md](HW-php-fact-of-the-day.md) files
 - Time allowing, demo some debugging:
-    - running PHP on the command line
+    - running PHP on the command line to view the output.
+Also note how superglobals like `$_SERVER` don't exist on the command-line context
-    - viewing PHP error log
+    - view the PHP error log at `abc1234/php_data/php.log`

 ## Week 3